What are Brazil nuts?

 Read more about how diet affects cholesterol.

-Selenium is a key nutrient required to support healthy thyroid function, with studies showing that Brazil nut consumption could improve thyroid hormone levels in those who were deficient.
-While little research has been done to look at the direct effect of Brazil nuts on specific thyroid conditions such as Hashimoto's thyroiditis and Graves' disease, some evidence has shown improvements in mood and immune function following selenium supplementation.
+Selenium is a key nutrient for supporting healthy thyroid function, with studies showing that Brazil nut consumption may improve thyroid hormone levels in those who were deficient.
+While little research has been done to look at the direct effect of Brazil nuts on specific thyroid conditions such as Hashimoto's thyroiditis and Graves' disease, some evidence has shown improvements in mood and immune function, following selenium supplementation.

-Inflammation in the body can lead to increased free radical activity.
-Brazil nuts are abundant in antioxidants which help to protect cells from the oxidative damage caused by these free radicals.
+Brazil nuts are rich in protective antioxidants which may help to protect your cells from a process called oxidative damage.
 As well as this, selenium increases levels of glutathione peroxidase, an enzyme which helps to reduce inflammation and protect the body from oxidative damage.

 Are Brazil nuts safe for everyone to eat?